Skip to main content

 Admin Guide Knocs (backends)

 The Sophos UTM device provides firewall and UTM capabilities.
-Note that this series of devices are being EOL'd by Sophos in favour of the SFOS devices (June 2026), which can also be integrated with Knocknoc following this guide.
-UTM Configuration Firstly c...
+Note that this series of devices is being EOL'd by Sophos in favor of the SFOS devices (June 2026), which can also be integrated with Knocknoc following this guide.
+UTM Configuration Firstly create...

 Sophos (SFOS/XGS)